puppetlabs/puppet-docs/source/puppet/4.1/reference/services_agent_unix.markdown

 When running as a service, Puppet agent logs messages to syslog.
 Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.

+You can adjust how verbose the logs are with [the `loglevel` setting](/references/4.1.latest/configuration.html#loglevel), which defaults to `notice`.
+Setting it to `info` is equivalent to running with the `--verbose` option, and setting it to `debug` is equivalent to `--debug`.
+You can also make logs quieter by dialing back to `warning` or lower.

 When running in the foreground with the `--verbose`, `--debug`, or `--test` options, Puppet agent logs directly to the terminal instead of to syslog.

 When started with the `--logdest <FILE>` option, Puppet agent logs to the file specified by `<FILE>`.